Raleigh's Ultimate Termite-Prevention Handbook

 March 15, 2021

-As a Raleigh homeowner, it is likely that you already have plenty on your to-do list, so maybe you think that termite prevention is not an option.
+As a homeowner in Raleigh, NC, it is likely that you already have plenty on your to-do list, so maybe you think that termite prevention is not an option.
 If so, you are right: it’s actually a necessity.
 You might think you only have to worry about a termite infestation during “termite season,” but that’s simply a term used to describe when termites mate and new colonies are formed.
 Unfortunately, these invasive pests are constantly working and eating home foundations across America throughout the year, so lack of prevention could cost you thousands.

 Destruction Over Time